songyaos/page_rank/README.md

 The program will compute the page rank for each web page in the input file

-The PageRank.jar file in the src folder can be used in the following way:
+The PageRank.jar file(in develop branch) in the src folder can be used in the following way:

 hadoop PageRank.jar PageRank.PageRank input_path output_path intermediate_path